10 Premium Investment Immigration Programs for UHNWIs

 The US offers a great quality of life, endless economic opportunities, and, once you have your residence permit, some of the best travel perks in the world.

-This visa can be obtained by investing US$800,000 in a TEA (Targeted Employment Area), and creating ten full-time jobs for US citizens within two years.
+This visa can be obtained by investing US$900,000 in a Targeted Employment Area (TEA) and creating ten full-time jobs for US citizens within two years.

 These are usually rural areas or areas experiencing high unemployment.
-If you choose to invest in areas outside of designated TEAs, you must invest USUS$1.05 million dollars to qualify.
-For more specific information on the expensive and highly bureaucratic process to obtain the EB-5 Visa in the US, check out our Ultimate Guide.
+If you choose to invest in areas outside designated TEAs, you must invest at least US$1.8 million to qualify.

 4. Guernsey – Residence by Investment